Benjamin-Valderrama/Probiotics-and-Vibrio_Vargas2021/README.md

 ## Probiotics and its effects on the immune response of *D.rerio* infected with *V. anguillarum*

 In this repository you can find a re-analysis of part of the data from the paper ["Probiotic Yeasts and Vibrio anguillarum Infection Modify the Microbiome of Zebrafish Larvae"](https://www.frontiersin.org/articles/10.3389/fmicb.2021.647977/full).
+Raw data is stored in the [ENA Project: PRJEB38908](https://www.ebi.ac.uk/ena/browser/view/PRJEB38908?show=reads)

 ## In this repository you can find: